 Professional Panel Appointments

-Prior to taking silk, Kevin’s experience and expertise were reflected in the following appointments:
+- Kevin is appointed to the Serious Fraud Office's (SFO) panel of Queen's Counsel and, prior to taking silk, his experience and expertise were reflected in the following appointments:

 - Level 4 advocate on the Crown Prosecution Service (CPS) Unified Prosecution List, the specialist Central Fraud Group Panel, Counter-Terrorism panel, Serious Crime Group panel and Proceeds of Crime Panel.